 What are the five basic forms of prayer?

 Does Prayer Change Things?
-Is there power of prayer?
+Is there power in prayer?

 I did research on stories taken from the bible to prove how prayer changes things.
 Some would argue that since God already knows how things will turn out (which in fact he does) so we should we bother praying to begin with?

 This being the case, however, doesn’t mean we can not go to Him in prayer about it.
 Never underestimate the power of Prayer worked in the following six stories so who are we to say he won’t do the same for us right?

 So they took away the stone.
 And Jesus lifted up his eyes and said, Father, I thank you that you have heard me.
 John 11: 41